 Adding to the region’s leadership in logistics and distribution, Amazon.com, Inc. today announced plans to expand its presence with a new fulfillment center in Jacksonville.
-The site, which is anticipated to launch in fall of 2021, will create more than 500 new full-time jobs.
+The site, which is anticipated to launch in fall of 2021, will create 600 new full-time jobs.

 The more than one million-square-foot fulfillment center to be constructed at Imeson Park, will pick, pack and ship small items, including apparel, accessories and footwear.